-Many natural skincare products, including rose hip soap and rose hip lip balm, are made with rose hip seed oil.
+Many natural skincare products, including rose hip soap and rose hip lip balm, and rose hip face serum are made with rose hip seed oil.
 It’s a great choice for all skin types and will moisturize without being heavy and too oily.

 What’s more, is the beauty and aroma of the rose bush throughout the year is nourishment to the soul as well as our bodies.
 Any leftover berries will go on to feed wildlife and snowbirds over the cold winter months.

 With all of these benefits, growing roses in your garden or adding them to your search list on autumn foraging adventures is a must!